Skip to content

 • Land - describing the land, who registered it and when.
 There are also related plans which show the boundaries of the land.

-• Ownership - includes details of owners of common land and village green.
-However, it is important to note that the registers do not give conclusive proof regarding ownership and should not be relied upon for that purpose.
-Alternate means of investigating ownership may be more appropriate e.g. enquiries of the.
+• Ownership – includes details of owners of common land and village greens.
+However, it is important to note that the registers do not give conclusive proof regarding ownership and you should not rely on the register for that purpose.
+To investigate ownership, use the Land Registry at the following link.

 Public inspection of the registers